 Next, you’ll need to connect your Echo device to your home Wi-Fi network.
 The latest versions of the Echo should guide you through this process.
 However, if you get stuck, simply open up the Alexa app and search through the available networks until you find yours.
 If you have multiple Echo devices, make sure you go to the Devices tab, then click the icon for Echo & Alexa in the top carousel and select your Alexa device.
 Under the Wireless heading, you should be able to see the state of the Wi-Fi network connection.

-Once you’re connected, you have the option of saving your Wi-Fi password to Amazon, which makes it easy to connect to smart home devices or set up a new Alexa device on the same network should you decide to purchase more Echo speakers for other rooms.
+Once you’re connected, you have the option of saving your Wi-Fi password to Amazon, which makes it easy to connect to smart home devices.
+You can also set up a new Alexa device on the same network should you decide to purchase more Echo speakers for other rooms.
 You also have the choice of connecting your Echo to a public network, although the password won’t be saved on Amazon.

 Step 4: Start talking to Alexa